Skip to main content

 'Which tool do I buy?' is the third question, not the first.
 First comes a journey, and the journey has a precise shape: the first 30 days for the foundations, the first 90 for momentum.
 A roadmap calibrated for the SME that brings together the three steps almost everyone gets wrong — weeks 1-2 knowing where you are (the readiness snapshot by domain, not an opaque number), weeks 3-6 a single use case with an owner who has a name, and the minimum controls from day 1 and not from day 90 (risk tier, DPIA, human in the loop, traceability).
 With the three checkpoints at 30/60/90 days and the reason why 29% of projects die in exactly this window.

 An SME that has decided to adopt AI almost always faces the same ill-posed question: "which tool do I buy?".
 It's the wrong question, or rather: it's the third, not the first.
 Before a tool you need a journey — and the journey, when it works, has a recognisable shape and a precise duration.
-The most solid adoption playbooks around — GitHub's public one is the most readable — all mark it out the same way: the first 30 days for the foundations, the first 90 days for momentum, then the ongoing regime for scale.
+The most solid adoption playbooks around mark it out in much the same way: the first 30 days for the foundations, the first 90 days for momentum, then the ongoing regime for scale.
 This article takes that structure and calibrates it for a small Italian business: what to do, in what order, and with what controls, in the first three months.

 It's worth starting from an uncomfortable figure, because it explains why the roadmap matters more than the tool.
-Industry analyses agree on two numbers: the vast majority of AI agents never reach production, and about 29% of projects are abandoned within 90 days.
+Industry analyses point the same way, though the exact figures vary by source: the vast majority of AI agents never reach production, and — per OneReach.ai and Moveworks' 2026 data — about 29% of projects are abandoned within 90 days.
 Not for technical limits — the tools work — but because they started without knowing where they were going, without an owner and without controls.
 The 90 days aren't an arbitrary countdown: they are exactly the window in which a poorly set-up adoption dies.
 Setting it up well is the whole game.

 Weeks 1–2: knowing where you are, before buying anything